CMakePP/CMaize/docs/src/background/other_projects.rst

 :term:`HPC` toolkit).
 However, BLT provides very minimal support for finding other dependencies, and as far as we can tell, no support for building other dependencies.
-That said, the size of the user community suggests that, despite these limitations there is quite a bit of demand for BLT.
+That said, the size of the user community suggests that, despite these limitations, there is quite a bit of demand for BLT.

 *****
 Cinch